-Since 1997 Avila averaged 130 reports a year on “Nightly News,” which was the highest number for any minority in broadcast history, according to Joe Foote at Arizona State's Walter Cronkite School of Journalism.
-Before being named National Correspondent at NBC, Avila was a Chicago bureau correspondent, where he covered high-profile events including the shooting tragedies in Littleton, Colorado, Jonesboro, Arkansas and Paducah, Kentucky.
+Since 1997, Avila averaged 130 reports a year on “Nightly News,” which was the highest number for any minority in broadcast history.
+Before being named National Correspondent at NBC, Avila was a Chicago bureau correspondent where he covered high-profile events including the shootings in Colorado, Arkansas and Kentucky.

 Prior to NBC, Avila was anchor and the investigative reporter for KNBC in Los Angeles from 1994 to 1996.
 There he was the principal reporter on the O.J.
 Simpson criminal trial, helping the station earn the 1995 Golden Mike Award and a 1996 Emmy Award.

 Before joining at KNBC, Avila was political reporter and anchor at WBBM-TV, the CBS owned station in Chicago, covering a variety of news stories of local, national and international importance, including the Persian Gulf War from both Saudi Arabia and Tel Aviv.
 Among his notable stories were the Beirut War, the TWA hijacking, the Nicaraguan civil war and the Mexican earthquake.
 From 1980 to 1984, he was a general assignment reporter for WLS, the ABC owned station in Chicago.
 Prior to that, he was a weekend anchor and the San Jose bureau chief for KPIX in San Francisco from 1976 to 1980.
 He began his broadcast career at KCBS Radio in San Francisco in 1973 as managing editor and was later promoted to bureau chief.